glidespace/Ethereum_cracking_machine/README.md

 install the requirements by
 typing pip install requirements.txt

-then run the script by typing python Eth_cracking_machine
+then run the script by typing python Eth_cracking_machine.py